TaniWanKenobi/Blinky/blinkyguide.md

 - **R** (this is a 1k ohm resistor and 470 ohm resistor)
 - **RV** (this is a potentiometer otherwise known as a variable resistor.
 You can use this to control the speed of the flashes)

 > To change values of resisitors, double click the resistor, change the value, then click OK.

 You will also need to place a total of 10 LED below.
 You will get 10 of each color in the kit so don’t worry about assigning their color right now!

 - **LED** (normal LED)

 In the kit, you will be given
 - 10x Red LED's
 - 10x Orange LED' s
 - 10x Yellow LED's
 - 10x Emerald LED's
 - 10x Blue LED's

 Here is a good point to remind you.
 If you ever need help, ask in #blueprint-support on the Hack Club Slack.

-## How do these work and how do I connect them?
+## How Do the Components Work and How Do I Connect Them?

 > In general, it is good practice to not wire everything directly.
 This makes it hard to read.
 Instead, use [labels](https://www.baldengineer.com/kicad-bus-labels-and-global-labels.html)!